-• Students in classes prior to the Class of 2012 who have not passed Part I APMLE Exam by the end of their fourth year

-Students may not graduate without passing the Part 1 Board examination.
+• Students who have not passed Part I APMLE Exam by the end of their fourth year Students may not graduate without passing the Part 1 Board examination.
 Upon successful completion of this exam, students will receive their D.P.M. degree from the college if all other degree requirements have been satisfied.